 As we move into the holiday season and the new year, we are reminded and inspired by those involved in the California wildfire aid and recovery.

-As the Sonoma County begins to rebuild after the wildfires in October and Southern California continues to fight the aggressive wildfires in Ventura and Santa Barbara counties, we are reminded that, it will be a long and arduous road to recovery.
+As the Sonoma County begins to rebuild after the wildfires in October and Southern California continues to fight the aggressive fires in Ventura and Santa Barbara counties, we are reminded that it will be a long and arduous road to recovery.
 We are heartened and inspired by dedication, generosity, and courage of first responders.
 As well as elected officials, County staff, and the tremendous mobilization of resources within our greater community by local businesses, non-profits, and countless volunteers.

 As these counties begin to rebuild we are reminded of volunteer efforts, particularly the personal account of one of our own.

 Mark Bello, one of ATI’s Managing Principals and Registered Architect, has been a volunteer for the California Office of Emergency Services, Safety Assessment Program for years.
-The goal of this program is for Cal OES to call at a moment’s notice on certified professionals to provide mutual aid to local agencies in need, however and wherever that may be.
+The goal of this program is for Cal OES to call at a moment’s notice on certified professionals to provide mutual aid to local agencies in need, however, and wherever that may be.
 These include earthquakes, hurricanes, floods, and fires.
 Support comes from civil and structural engineers, construction management professionals, inspectors, and architects from all over California.

 Cal OES provides training and materials to certify individuals with the hopes that in a crisis they can make the call to professional organizations and immediately develop a list of people to deploy quickly.
-The Purpose of the Safety Assessment Program is to evaluate and quickly determine the safety of properties in order to give the local agencies a snapshot of the damage results with the intention of getting people back into their homes quickly and safely.
+The Purpose of the Safety Assessment Program is to evaluate and promptly determine the safety of properties in order to give the local agencies a snapshot of the damage results with the intention of getting people back into their homes quickly and safely.